 Commissioner Nelson | previous page

-Chris Nelson is currently the vice chairman of the South Dakota Public Utilities Commission.
+Chris Nelson is currently the chairman of the South Dakota Public Utilities Commission.
 Chris was appointed Jan.
 8, 2011, by Gov. Dennis Daugaard to fill a vacancy on the commission and was elected by South Dakota voters in November 2012 to continue his service for the remaining four years of the term.
 He was reelected to a full term in November 2016.
-Chris served as the PUC's chairman in 2012 and vice chairman in 2011.
+Chris served as the PUC's chairman in 2012 and vice chairman in 2011, 2013 and 2014.

 He is a member of the National Association of Regulatory Utility Commissioners, serving as chairman of the association's Committee on Telecommunications.
 Additionally, Chris has been appointed to the NARUC Task Force on Federalism and Telecommunications.
 He has been appointed by the Federal Communications Commission to the Federal-State Joint Board on Universal Service, representing the interests of NARUC.